coldnight/docker-ipsec-vpn-ssl/README.md

 ## Usage

+### Prepare

 First we need 3 files to map in docker container:

-- RSA private key that encoded in PEM or base64 format.
+- RSA private key that encoded in PEM format.

     Your key's conent should ends with `-----END RSA PRIVATE KEY-----`.
     Otherwise, if your key's content ends with `-----END PRIVATE KEY-----`,